kalamuna/kalastatic/docs/2-Components.md

 In Kalastatic a component consists of a folder containing:

-- **A Sass file**
+- **A SASS file**
 	- All the styles that apply to this component.
 - **A Twig template**
 	- All the markup needed for the component
 	- Twig logic and/or placeholder variables that will get populated with content on build.
 - **A json file**
 	- Dummy data used to populate the Twig template for the styleguide.
 	- Can also be used to hold non-dummy static data like strings of text or images that won't get dynamically populated by other methods.
-TODO: link to section on json mock data.

 ## How to add a new component
-We suggest sorting your components into folders that demarkate their complexity based on [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
+We suggest sorting your components into folders that demarcate their complexity based on [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
 However Kalastatic doesn't enforce this.

 To create a new component, make a new folder inside the `components` directory.
 Let's use 'button' as an example.
 Inside the `button` folder create three new files: